This week in Rainberry Bay: 4/11/2025

 TABLE TENNIS CLUB

-The Table Tennis Club invites you to play or watch during our club play time: Mondays and Wednesdays 12-2, singles or doubles play; Fridays 10-12 mostly singles play.
+Club play time: Mondays and Wednesdays 12-2, singles or doubles play; Fridays 10-12 mostly singles play.
 If you do want to play, wear shoes that aren’t too “grippy,” bring a drink and a paddle if you have it.
 Contact rbtabletennis@gmail.com with any questions.

 STICKBALL